Deploy Azure File Sync

-Azure File Sync (preview) allows you to centralize your organization's file shares in Azure Files without giving up the flexibility, performance, and compatibility of an on-premises file server.
-It does this by transforming your Windows Servers into a quick cache of your Azure File share.
-You can use any protocol available on Windows Server to access your data locally (including SMB, NFS, and FTPS) and you can have as many caches as you need across the world.
+Use Azure File Sync to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
+Azure File Sync transforms Windows Server into a quick cache of your Azure file share.
+You can use any protocol that's available on Windows Server to access your data locally, including SMB, NFS, and FTPS.
+You can have as many caches as you need across the world.

-- A Storage Account and an Azure File share in the same region that you want to deploy Azure File Sync.
+- An Azure file share in the same region that you want to deploy Azure File Sync.
 For more information, see:

-- At least one supported Windows Server or Windows Server cluster to sync with Azure File Sync.
+- At least one supported instance of Windows Server or Windows Server cluster to sync with Azure File Sync.
 For more information about supported versions of Windows Server and recommended system resources, see Windows file server considerations.

-Prepare Windows Servers for use with Azure File Sync
+Prepare Windows Server to use with Azure File Sync

 For each server that you intend to use with Azure File Sync, including each server node in a Failover Cluster, disable Internet Explorer Enhanced Security Configuration.
-This is only required for initial server registration, and can be reenabled after the server has been registered.
+This is required only for initial server registration.
+You can re-enable it after the server has been registered.

 - Open Server Manager.